openedx/edx-platform/docs/course_authors/source/common_problems.rst

 .. image:: Images/NumericalInputExample.gif

 Note that students' responses don't have to be exact for these problems.
-You can specify a margin of error.
+You can specify a margin of error, or tolerance.
 For more information, see the instructions below.

 Responses for numerical input problems can include integers, fractions, and constants such as *pi* and *g*.
 Responses can also include text